Tabu (2012 film): Plot

 Three disparate women live in an old building in Lisbon.
 Aurora, an octogenarian living off her pension, eccentric, talkative and superstitious, and Santa, her housemaid from Cape Verde, live in the same apartment.
-Santa is semi-literate, but proficient in the divinatory art of voodoo.
+Santa is semi-literate, but proficient in the divinatory art of vodun.
 Pilar, their neighbor and friend, middle-aged, Catholic, and a militant social benefactor, involves herself in their lives.

 Pilar has another friend, a romantic painter in love, a gentleman who insists on offering her tacky pieces of art.
 But Pilar is more concerned with Aurora: with Aurora's solitude, with her frequent trips to the casino.
 She is even more worried about Santa, with her long silences and foreboding presence.
 Santa thinks it better to take care of oneself without annoying others, so she keeps quiet.

 Something else concerns Aurora: understanding she will die soon, she feels someone is missing her, someone her friends have never heard about: Gian-Luca Ventura.
 So she asks Pilar to find him.
 She succeeds in doing so, but not long after receives word that Aurora has died.
 Gian-Luca is an old man, who lived in Mozambique, a former Portuguese colony.
 Another story emerges, beginning: "Aurora had a farm in Africa at the foothill of Mount Tabu..."